ismizu/recommendation_engine_basic_explanation/README.md

-# Machine Learning for Beginners: Recommendation Engines with Movies
+# Machine Learning for Beginners: Recommendation Engines with Music
 Recommendation Engines explained in non-coding terms